tschandel/LoginRegisterApp/README.md

 #### Note
 * /api/createUser is only api which will work without login other won't.
 * /login is done using Spring Security (Form Based), and same has been added to Swagger as well.
 So login can be done from      designed form and swagger both.
-* Already 1 user has been created with
-     * spring.datasource.username=(set your Mysql UserName)
-        * username - user1@gmail.com
-        * password - 123 (in script it is written in Bcrypted Form)
+* Already 1 user has been created with username - user1@gmail.com and password - 123 (in script it is written in Bcrypted Form)

 #### Documentation
 * Once the app comes up you will find the documentation at http://localhost:8080/swagger-ui.html